 Advantages of Functional Org Chart

-- Employees are instructed and trained by person with experience and profession.
+- Employees are instructed and trained by the person with experience and profession.

-- Employees with the same profession work together can accelerate knowledge sharing.
+- Employees with the same professional work together can accelerate knowledge sharing.

 Disadvantages of Functional Org Chart

 - Team spirit is lacking in this organizational structure.
 Although specialized employees can often work with high efficiency, they may fail to cooperate well with colleagues from different departments.

 - It’s hard to control management.
 This type of org chart sets challenges for the top manager to maintain the whole company as the business expands widely.
 Top managers cannot give orders directly to all staff, but they have to assign the mission to several department managers.
 Then department managers continue to split the task into smaller parts to give them to every single person.

 Wanna Try Creating Org Charts By Yourself?